kaiwolff/DevOps_Bootcamp/Dev_Environment_Exercise_Notes.md

 - Now, mongodb is running, but won't yet allow the other VM to contact it.
 Since the activity is constrained to our machine, we can set bindIp to `0.0.0.0`, whcih tells mongod to allow contact from anywhere.
 - This is done by changing the `mongo.conf` file, located in `/etc`.

--0 Having done this, restart mongod and enable again.
+- Having done this, restart mongod and enable again.

+The next step is to automate this.
+The installation steps are packaged into the `provision_db.sh` file.

+However we also need to automate